techidaily/site-howto/source/_posts/restore-missing-app-icon-on-poco-c51-step-by-step-solutions-drfone-by-drfone-fix-android-problems-fix-android-problems.md

 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1975555/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+## Part 4: FAQs

+Here are some FAQs you should remember when experiencing **phone touch problems**.

+### 1\.
+Does a Cracked Screen Affect Touch on an Android?

+If you continue using a smartphone with a cracked screen, there are several implications.
+Your device will be vulnerable to further damage and might develop **touchscreen problems**,and your sensors will gradually begin to malfunction.
+The capabilities of your device are also compromised the longer you delay repairing it.
+Moreover, a cracked screen can put your fingers at risk of injury due to potential glass splinters.

 ### 2\.
 How Do I Temporarily Fix a Cracked Screen?

 If you can’t take your cracked screen to a repair shop, apply a small amount of vegetable oil or petroleum jelly to the screen.
 Doing this will not fix the issue but will make the cracks less noticeable.
 On the other hand, you can also apply a screen protector to safeguard your phone against further damage.
 The screen protector slows down or prevents the cracks from getting worse.